 The Answer Is No

-Lice are species-specific, which means there is a different species of lice for each animal species that they depend on.
+Lice are species-specific, which means there are different species of lice for each animal species that they depend on.

 Human lice need human blood to survive; dog lice need dog blood and so on.
 Therefore, if your child comes home from school with a diagnosis of head lice, your dog, cat or other pets in the household are not at risk of catching the lice or hatching eggs.
 Conversely, while lice are not common in dogs and cats, the species of lice that live on dogs and cats are not able to live on humans.